Generic Name: factor x human (Intravenous route)

 Uses For Coagadex

-Factor X Human injection is used to treat and control bleeding episodes and prevent bleeding during surgery in patients with mild hereditary Factor X deficiency.
+Factor X (Human) injection is used to treat, control, and reduce bleeding episodes and prevent bleeding during surgery in patients with mild and moderate hereditary Factor X deficiency.

 This medicine is to be given only by or under the supervision of your doctor or other health care professional.